 To download a module, right-mouse click on a link and choose ‘Save target as…’.

 An introduction to the basic ideas behind the study of development, politics, economics, geography and history, written for first year Post-10 students.
 This module is written at a pre-intermediate level of English.

-Student’s Book (Burmese version) – Second Edition (4mb)
+Introduction to Social Studies Student’s Book (Burmese) – Second Edition (4mb)